What is an AAA server? In Diameter Protocol.

 When a mobile user wants to connect to the internet, the sim card must first obtain access from the AAA server.

 It is the process by which a user or client sends an authentication request along with their credentials.
 A simple username and password can serve as the authentication credentials.
 If the user is permitted, the AAA server responds with a successful response.
 Otherwise, it responds with a failure code.

-Authorization means allows granting for a service.
-The service can be a call, SMS or data.
+To allow granting for a service.
+The service can be a call, SMS, or data.

-Accounting means, AAA server keeps the record for all services specific units.
-E.g how many calls, how, much data a device has been consuming over time.
+AAA server keeps the record for all services-specific units.
+E.g., how many calls and how much data a device has been consuming over time.

 Accounting, The AAA server keeps all data records against the IMSI.
 The records may use for billing, future resource planning, etc.